jon-jacky/Piety/test/runlines/README.md

 as the stardard interactive Python interpreter, we do not consider this behavior to be a bug and we will not attempt to fix it.

+(We discovered this problem when we got a syntax error running *redirect_noblank.py* with the *edsel* *R* command.
+We found we could work around the problem by adding a blank line before the outdent in *redirect.py*.)

 Revised Sep 2019